yukichikawada/misc-notes/notes.md

 > Hash keys are calculated by applying a hashing algorithm to a chosen value contained within the record.
 This chosen value must be a common value to all the records.
 > Each bucket can have multiple records which are organized in a particular order.
 > https://stackoverflow.com/questions/730620/how-does-a-hash-table-work

+##### w5d1
+Time complexity of binary search of an array
+> Log n because for bs of an array, pivot on the middle number of the array.

+JS Promise
+> A promise is an object that enables synchronicity in JS.
+A promise has three
+> states: pending, resolved, rejected.
+Appending .then() to a promise
+> instructs the function not to be called until the promise is resolved, it also
+> returns a promise making them chainable.
+Alternatively, .catch() is what's
+> used when a promise is rejected.